 Internal Academy Staff

-Accountability & Transparency: At our Annual General Meeting in 2020, we committed to reporting on the diversity of our staff, including statistics on senior leadership at the company to measure progress on our diversity and inclusion goals.
-We will work with the new staff Equity Committee to accurately measure progress.
+Accountability & Transparency: At our Annual General Meeting in 2020, the Academy committed to reporting on the diversity of our staff, including statistics on senior leadership to measure progress toward our diversity and inclusion goals.

-2022-2023 Staff Statistics (National Office only)
+2023-2024 Staff Statistics (National Office only)

-Reported at the Annual General Meeting 2023
+Reported at the Annual General Meeting 2024

 FULL TIME STAFF: